How to Manage a Grieving Team Member

 The impact of grief can vary from one person to another.
 Some may disengage from work entirely; for others, it can provide a welcome opportunity to focus on something else.
 So, as a manager, it's vital that you provide the right level of support to your team member during this difficult time.

-There are five techniques that can help you to do this:
+There are six techniques that can help you to do this:

 - Acknowledge the loss.